Sibley & Pitman

 It is fully expected that as research continues, additional discoveries will require us to modify this position.

 By the time the 1913 photos of the S&P showrooms were taken, years of lamp production had passed.
-The elephants in the room, of course, concern the photos of 3 fan type shades together with another, an impressive lamp in the Egyptian style that appeared at auction in 2020.
+Here are three fan / shell style shades that feature in the Sibley & Pitman offices together with another, an impressive lamp in the Egyptian style model clearly displayed in their showroom.
+This shade appeared at auction in 2020.

 With what we have presented, there will be a necessary re-attribution of certain Gorham models on this website where the archive evidence justifies it.
 It may prove difficult to resist the current practice of attributing lamps with tiny apertures to the firm of Gorham.